Farmworkers in the United States: Working conditions and workplace issues

+Furthermore, the report also discusses the housing conditions farmworkers experience.
+Due to the low paying jobs in any sector in agricultural, most individuals do not have enough to live suitable, having a shelter is enough to pay.
+The researches who conducted the report determined that farmworkers often time live in overcrowded conditions with poor water quality, lack of heat, and other poor housing situations.
+With these poor housing conditions continuing to exist, the health issues for farmworkers continue to sky rocket.
+With this, it becomes clear that the housing situation correlates to the low pay working conditions the farmworker communities experience.

 In 1999–2000, roughly 2 per hundred farmworkers 18 and older reported having been a victim of violence (e.g. pushed, slapped, hit, etc.) within the past year, whereas violent crime victimizations were 2.61 per hundred of the US population in 2012.
 In 1999–2000, roughly 0.14 percent of farmworkers 18 and older reported having been a victim of workplace violence within the past year, whereas the rate of workplace violence was 0.5 percent for all US employed persons over the age of 16 in 2005–2009.
 Sexual harassment and sexual exploitation of female farmworkers have been reported and are an important concern.
 However, there is a dearth of statistics to indicate the extent of these abuses, and undocumented foreign workers may be especially reluctant to report them.